leto/mastering_komodo_dpow/mastering_komodo_dpow.md

     * Create a new branch for dpow work
     * Copy the correct header file to the `src/` directory of your coin
     * If you are already using BTC internals 0.11/0.15, skip the next step
     * Make any API changes required to get header files compiling on your specific version of BTC internals
     * Make sure your code dynamically generates addresses (0.11 does, 0.15 does not yet)
     * Do a fresh sync of 2 new nodes on the branch with dpow code
         * One node with have txindex=1
         * One node will not have txindex
-    * If both nodes can compile sync from scratch, then you are most likely done with integration!
+    * If both nodes can sync from scratch with no bad errors, then you are most likely done with integration!
     * Contact Komodo for the next round of instructions, which is Notary Nodes testing your code

 ## Adding some RPC methods